Cartography - Calendar of Exhibitions

 The National Maritime Museum, Kattenburgerplein 1, exhibition Maps and Marvels brings together maps, globes and atlases by Dutch cartographers from the National Maritime Museum's world-leading collection.
 This exhibition shows how the ships found their way at sea in the Dutch Golden Age, and how these voyages defined the way we see the world.
 Using rare and early maps and globes, visitors travel to the locations that played an important role in the Dutch history: South Africa, Indonesia, Japan, Australia, and Brazil.
 The spectacular wall map of Amsterdam by Pieter Bast, dating from 1597, forms the starting point of the exhibition.

-Indefinite - Astoria, Oregon
+Indefinite – Boston

 Indefinite – Bucharest